0vercl0k/clairvoyance/README.md

 ./clairvoyance <dump path> [<page dir pa>]
 ```

-This generates a file with the *clairvoyance* extension that you then can visualize in your browser at [XXX]() or locally by opening [viewer/index.html](viewer/index.html) in your browser.
+This generates a file with the *clairvoyance* extension that you then can visualize in your browser at [0vercl0k.github.io/clairvoyance](https://0vercl0k.github.io/clairvoyance) or locally by opening [viewer/index.html](viewer/index.html) in your browser.

 ## Build